 Following from an initial period of theoretical research and design work, we assembled and built a very early stage scale model of a wave energy capture device.
 This was then tested in July 2014 in a flume with a calibrated wave machine.

-Since that time we have worked extensively with the University of Plymouth, and have honed our design such that we now have a device made from waste materials.
-This has been corroborated both physically and in software.
+Since that time we have worked extensively with the University of Plymouth, and have conducted two wave tank tests with a scaled model.

 All research, development and testing in the marine renewables sector should be governed by the application of not just all suitable guidelines, but also by the necessary engineering knowledge.